By Keith Abellanosa

 Conventionally, house hunters usually get their information about a product/house through various traditional methods.
 Such means like referrals and word of mouth, or being directly handed a brochure/flyer from real estate agents in tenting duties.
 Some even attend open houses and others get their information through radio, billboard or television ads.

-But the tech savvy millennials rely deeply on the internet in looking up their ideal homes.
+But the tech savvy millennials have a different home buying process, they rely deeply on the internet in looking up their ideal homes.
 With different social media avenues and online marketplaces/platforms like Facebook, Google, Lamudi, Carousell, Dot Property PH, etc., millennials now have a plethora of choices at their disposal.
 Just from a click of a button, or a tap on their screen, millennials now have the power to search for listings and properties of different segment from different areas and location around the country and abroad.

 This turn of the tide has forced real estate sales persons to adapt and innovate in this digital era.
 Traditional methods alone won’t cover the vast-hungry market of majority first time millennial home buyers.
 Knowing that most of them are online, real estate agents are turning to these social networking sites, and are working vigorously and tirelessly in building their online presence/profiles.
 How powerful is the internet?
 Paid and sometimes organic Facebook page and Google ads can now reach potential customers and clients from miles and miles away.
 And communication has never been easier and more efficient with the different messaging apps in store between clientele and sales agents.